Jamie3213/tolstoy-text-analysis/Readme.md

 <img src="Readme_files/figure-markdown_github/unnamed-chunk-17-1.png" width="768" style="display: block; margin: auto;" />

 The thicker the connection between two words, the more frequently those words appeared together.
-Unsurprisingly, we can see that a word like "christian" forms a central node reflecting its prominence throughout the book.
+We can see that a word like "christian" forms a central node reflecting its prominence throughout the book, and we can see the prominence of topics such as military service and "christ's teaching".

 ### Sentiment Analysis

-Next, let's look at performing an analysis of the sentiments of our book.
+Next, let's look at performing some sentiment analysis.
 We'll use the `AFINN` lexicon to assign a sentiment score to each word in our tokenised data frame.
 The tidytext package includes a useful `get_sentiments()` function to easily grab the lexicon, and we can use the `inner_join()` function to score each word:

 ``` r
 afinn <- get_sentiments("afinn")